 - 1. Reach across the front or back of your body, and use the fingers of your support hand to find the retention devices for your holster. - 2.
 With your support hand fingers, disengage the retention devices. - 3.
 Grip the handgun. - 4.
 Safely draw the handgun from its holster and place it in a secure location, such as between your knees or on your lap. - 5.
 Acquire a shooting grip on the handgun. - 6.
-Safely bring the handgun across your body, watching the muzzle and ensuring your finger is outside the trigger guard, and point it at the threat.
+Drive the muzzle straight toward the target.
+If no threat is present, keep the muzzle pointed in a safe direction with your finger off the trigger and indexed on the frame.